Wednesday, April 17, 2024

 Is there a difference between being righteous (before God) and living righteously?

-Even though God, in and through Christ, grants us righteousness (perfect standing) before Him legally, he still desires our life to be ²lived righteously.
-It is only through ²righteous living we are in tune in our daily lives with who God is and most aligned with putting Him on display i.e. honoring and glorifying Him.
+Even though God, in and through Christ, grants us righteousness (perfect standing) before Him legally, he still desires we ²live righteously.
+It is only through ²righteous living we are daily in tune with who God is and most aligned with putting Him on display i.e. honoring and glorifying Him.

 In fact, the whole intent of making us right with Him is so we will live righteously for His honor.